platform-system-interface/intel_fw/docs/images.md

 To download all the images and extract the firmware, run:
 `./crosfirmware.sh all`

-As the time of writing this, that will download:
+As of the time of writing this, that will download:
 <https://dl.google.com/dl/edgedl/chromeos/recovery/recovery.conf>

 Which looks somewhat like this: